 In the three-year period, will there be no additional digital banks in the Philippines?

 The limit in the number of digital bank licenses may be modified or lifted at any point, as warranted, subject to review and approval of the Monetary Board.

 What is the benefit of digital banks compared to existing banks?

 Digital Banks are seen to fuel healthy competition in the banking sector through innovative, safe, convenient, and more affordable products and services, especially for the unbanked and underserved population.

 Existing banks are expected to digitize processes in order to offer competitively priced products and services that will benefits the customers.

 How safe are digital banks?

-In this respect, digital banks shall be subject to the same standards on corporate governance, risk management, compliance, internal control, and audit, and reporting governance, consumer protection, anti-money laundering, among others, that are applicable to other bank categories.
+In this respect, digital banks shall be subject to the same standards on corporate governance, risk management, compliance, internal control, and audit, and reporting governance, consumer protection, anti-money laundering, among others, that are applicable to other banks categories.

-Moreover, as a BSP supervised bank, deposits with a digital bank are insured by the Philippine Deposit Insurance Corporation (PDIC) in accordance with relevant laws, rules and regulations.
+Moreover, as a BSP supervised bank, deposits with a digital bank are insured by the Philippine Deposit Insurance Corporation (PDIC) in accordance with relevant laws, rules, and regulations.